 We are the leading provider of natural gas as an alternative fuel for vehicle fleets in the United States and Canada, based on the number of stations operated and the amount of gasoline gallon equivalents of compressed natural gas (CNG) and liquefied natural gas (LNG) delivered.
 We offer a comprehensive solution to enable our customers to run their fleets on natural gas, often with limited upfront expense to the customer.
 We design, build, finance and operate fueling stations and supply our customers with CNG and LNG.
 We also help them acquire and finance natural gas vehicles and obtain local, state and federal clean air rebates and incentives.
 CNG and LNG are cheaper than gasoline and diesel, and are well suited for use by vehicle fleets that consume high volumes of fuel, refuel at centralized locations, and are increasingly required to reduce emissions.
-According to the U.S. Department of Energy's Energy Information Administration (EIA), the amount of natural gas consumed in the United States for vehicle use nearly doubled between 2000 and 2007.
-We believe we are positioned to capture a substantial share of the growth in the use of natural gas as a vehicle fuel in the United States given our leading market share and the comprehensive solutions we offer.
+According to the U.S. Department of Energy's Energy Information Administration (EIA), the amount of natural gas as a vehicle fuel in the United States given our leading market share and the comprehensive solutions we offer.